Service Animal Policy

 The Spokane Highland Games’ Rights:

-- Service animals must be trained to behave properly in places of public accommodation.
+- Service animals must be trained to behave appropriately in places of public accommodation.

 Service Animal Behavior: